West Nile Virus

 West Nile virus is spread through the bite of an infected mosquito.
 West Nile virus can infect humans, birds, horses and other mammals.

 Most people infected with West Nile either have no symptoms or experience a mild to moderate illness.
-People who are older than 60 have the highest risk of becoming severely ill.
-There is increasing evidence that people with weakened immune systems are also at higher risk.
+People with the highest risk of becoming severely ill include people 55 years of age and older, with certain medical conditions, and who have weakened immune systems.

 West Nile season in NYC occurs between May and October.